jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 ```

 ### Use of endorsements
-A principal can make use of an image endorsement by incorporating the
+A principal can make use of an image endorsement by incorporating this
-endorsement along with its trusted endorsers.
+endorsement along with a declaration of the speaker as a trusted endorser.
 This is accomplished via logic-set
 linking of SAFE.
 The principal can choose to link an interested endorsement
-(or a trust hub) to its own endorsement policy set where it sets
+(or a trust hub) to a set of its own for an endorser policy which
-a policy on whose endorsements it trusts and on what endorsable property.
+specifies  whose endorsements it trusts and on what endorsable property.
-For instance, Alice can optionally accepts bob's endorsements on the
+For instance, Alice can optionally accept Bob's endorsements on the
 property *attester*.
 Of course, Bob accepts the endorsements made by itself.

 ```